 Once you’ve made the final payment, the car is yours to keep.
 You’re essentially only hiring the car until you purchase it outright at the end of the HP agreement and become the legal owner.

-It’s worth using an online car hire purchase calculator to find out how much you could borrow.
+It’s worth using a car finance calculator to find out how much you could borrow.
 But make sure you never borrow more than you can afford to pay back.

 Hire purchase car deals in the UK are generally available for between 12 and 60 months, with fixed interest rates.
 Your monthly repayment will depend on how much you’re borrowing, how big your deposit is and the length of the term (the period over which you pay back what you borrow) you sign up to.